awsdocs/amazon-workspaces-administration-guide/doc_source/register-deregister-directory.md

 1. Choose **Register**\.
 Initially the value of **Registered** is `REGISTERING`\.
 After registration is complete, the value is `Yes`\.

 When you are finished using the directory with Amazon WorkSpaces, you can deregister it\.
 Note that you must deregister a directory before you can delete it\.
-If you have any Amazon WAM applications assigned to your users, you must remove those assignments before you can delete a directory\.
-For more information, see [ Removing Application Assignments](http://docs.aws.amazon.com/wam/latest/adminguide/remove_all_assignments.html) in the *Amazon WAM Administration Guide*\.
+If you want to deregister and delete a directory, you must first find and remove all the applications and services that are registered to the directory\.
+For more information, see [Delete Your Directory](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_delete.html) in the *AWS Directory Service Administration Guide*\.

 **To deregister a directory**